 How long is the Bondi to Coogee walk?

-The complete Bondi walk is just under 6kms (3.5 miles), but you can break it into stages (see below).
+The complete Bondi walk distance is just under 6kms (3.5 miles), but you can break it into stages (see below).

 How long does it take to walk Bondi to Coogee?

 The full walking time between Bondi and Coogee is 75-90 minutes, depending on how many times you stop to take photos.

 On average it takes: